Integralist/integralist.co.uk/content/posts/python-asyncio.md

 asyncio.run(main())
 ```

-There is also an alternative way of scheduling a task to be run concurrently within a pool, without having to acquire the current event loop and passing the pool into it (as the above example demonstrates).
+There is also an alternative way of scheduling a task to be run concurrently within a pool, without having to acquire the current event loop and passing the pool into it (as the above example demonstrates) but it comes with a caveat which is the parent program won't wait for the task to be completed unless you explicitly tell it to (which I'll demonstrate).

-To do this we'll need to 'submit' a function to be run in the pool, as shown below:
+With that in mind, let's take a look at this alternative approach.
+It involves calling the threadpool's 'submit' function:

 ```
 import asyncio